PetrosPoly/PetrosPoly/README.md

 🎓 **Master’s Graduate in Robotics & AI from ETH Zurich**
 📍 **Zurich, Switzerland**
-🔬 Passionate about computer vision, ML/AI, and real-world applications
+🔬 Passionate about computer vision, ML/AI, predictive modelling and real-world applications especially in the world of finance.
 🌐 [LinkedIn](https://www.linkedin.com/in/petros-polydorou/)

 ---